 One of Reese Witherspoon’s more famous roles was as the perky young attorney in Legally Blonde.
 Late last week, she accompanied her parents to court in a much more somber setting.

-, Dr. John Draper Witherspoon, was recently married.
+Reese Witherspoon’s father, Dr. John Draper Witherspoon, was recently married.
 At least, that’s what a newspaper in Nashville, Tennessee announced.
-You can read the big announcement and see the happy couple’s wedding photo here
+You can read the big announcement and see the happy couple’s wedding photo here.

 While John doesn’t exactly look happy in the picture, the announcement reveals that they will reside together in Nashville, following the intimate ceremony that featured cowboy boots and yellow roses, based on their Texas heritage.
 The festivities took place on January 14th, and the couple plans a celebration with friends and family for the summer.